 - Look beneath the sea at the teeming display of aquatic life or look to the skies and witness the dazzling display of birds.

 God could have said, “OK.
 Here’s your flower and your fish and your bird—enjoy!” and made just a few of each.
 But he didn’t.
 He created overwhelming variety on the genius of singular forms—diversity out of unity.
 Creation is telling us about our God.
 If this is the way He does things, why should public worship be any less varied and unified?
 It is, after all, the most important activity on earth.

 True Worship reflects the nature of its true object—God Himself—incredibly diverse and powerfully unified.
-Too often our worship has only reflected us—predictable and powerless, anemic and aimless.
-We have become skilled at reflecting our denominational, traditional and contemporary visions, but isn’t the God we worship bigger than that?
+Too often our worship has only reflected us—predictable and powerless, anemic and aimless, a performance of the presenters.
+We have become skilled at reflecting our cultural and contemporary visions, but isn’t the God we worship bigger than that?

 We need a vision for worship that goes beyond anything we have known before.

 Not because our forefathers got it all wrong, but precisely because they got it so right.
 They gave us our future and now we must get it right so we can give our children and grandchildren their future.
 The Kingdom won’t stop moving forward for anyone’s generation, not even mine, not even yours.
 Some worship leaders seem to be happy to ignore a part of their own faith family.
 It may be the younger generation or the older generation, but these worshipers are just calculated out of the worship experience as if they did not matter.